shanethehat/sd-agent-plugins/Zombies/README.md

 Zombies Monitor
 ===
-This plugin is for reporting number of "zombie" processes as report by the command line tool "top".
+This plugin is for reporting number of "zombie" processes as reported by the command line tool "top".

 Setup
 ---